herv3us/herv3us/README.md

   </div>

   Welcome to my GitHub-page, I'm Sofia! <br>
-  I have a passion for programming and I’m currently learning React Native.
+  I have a passion for programming and I’m currently building all the frontend for an app in React Native.